taskcluster/scrum/sprints/20201102-object-service/sprint-retrospective.md

 ## What worked
 * All of us have now worked on Object service at different levels
   * For new services like the Object service, this is important.
-In general, more input leads to a better product and everyone has the exposure to think and comment knowledgeably about the service.
+In general, more input leads to a better product.
+Everyone has now had the exposure to think and comment knowledgeably about this service.
 This model will hopefully translate to fewer projects that wither on-the-vine in the future due to lack of ownership or investment.
 * Team load sharing
   * Once again the team proved flexible and adaptable in shifting between disparate epics and going where the need was the greatest.